-Make sure your DNS points to DreamHost.
-This means that your Nameservers should be pointed to DreamHost, or your A records should be pointed to your domain's IP address (assuming your Nameservers are at a different company).
+Before you begin to add the certificate, make sure the DNS of your domain is already pointing to DreamHost.
+This means that either your Nameservers should be pointed to DreamHost, or your A records (www and non-www record) should be pointed to your domain's IP address (assuming your Nameservers are at a different company).

 Additionally, certain .htaccess rules such as IP blocking, rewrite rules, and password protection may cause the installation to fail.
 To play it safe, rename your .htaccess file (to something like .htaccess_OFF) in order to turn it off temporarily.
 Then, install the certificate.
 Once installed, you can rename the file back to .htaccess.

 If disabling your .htaccess breaks your site, then add the following rule which should allow the installation to process:

 RewriteRule ^.well-known/(.*)$ - [L]

 Adding the certificate